 War and history museums have only ever really interested me.
 Perhaps I need to get out more …

 All right, I promise to get out more.
-I plan to stay in Warsaw for a week to do some sightseeing and museum rounds.
+I plan to stay in Warsaw for a week to do some sightseeing and visit some musuems.
 There’s such an eclectic mix of museums in the capital.
 For instance, The Museum of Maria Skłodowska-Curie, The Museum of Evolution and the NBP Money Centre all seem to be worth a visit.

-REASONS TO VISIT POLAND – ONLY SCRATCHING THE SURFACE HERE
+REASONS TO VISIT POLAND – I’VE ONLY BEGUN TO SCRATCH THE SURFACE HERE

 I could go on to mention Polish hospitality, the affordable prices of public transport and the yummy Polish food.

 Let’s see if I can cover these topics in future posts.